roblaing/swipl-webapp-howto/README.md

 ```

 ## Unit 2

+> “If you want to master something, teach it.” ― Richard Feynman

 Here I introduce SWI Prolog's predicate for handling user input sent to the server from an HTML form, [http_parameters(+Request, ?Parameters)](http://www.swi-prolog.org/pldoc/doc_for?object=http_parameters/2).
 Besides making it easy to toggle between GET and POST, it also offers various ways to validate the incoming data.